Alaska Airlines matches rivals, eliminates change fees

 Due to the precipitous drop in air travel during the COVID-19 pandemic, Alaska and other major carriers had already temporarily dropped ticket change fees through the end of this year, even on Saver fare bookings.

-Saver fares are non-refundable and after the end-of-year flexibility policy expires, changes won’t be allowed on those tickets.
+Saver fares are non-refundable and after the flexibility policy expires at year end, changes won’t be allowed on those tickets.

 Alaska’s move to permanently end the change fees, which also applies to flights on regional subsidiary Horizon Air, comes a day after American and Delta followed United in doing so.